eserie/wax-ml/WEP.md

 Many algorithms in this space are absent from the python ecosystem.
 If they are not implemented in other libraries,
-WAX aims to implement them via JAX and expose them with a simple API.
+WAX-ML aims to implement them via JAX and expose them with a simple API.

 An idiomatic example is the [Kalman filter](https://fr.wikipedia.org/wiki/Filtre_de_Kalman), a now-standard algorithm that dates back to the 1950s.